HarshalBisen-HB/Calculator/README.md

 # Calculator

-A sleek and responsive calculator web application built with HTML, CSS, and JavaScript.
+->A sleek and responsive calculator web application built with HTML, CSS, and JavaScript.
 This project is perfect for beginners learning front-end web development, demonstrating fundamental concepts of DOM manipulation, event handling, and responsive design.

 ![image](https://github.com/user-attachments/assets/105adc2b-04d9-42d6-a9d9-1e5dc02d0f01)

-# Features
+## Features

 Clean, modern UI with a gradient background
 Responsive design that works on both desktop and mobile devices